derekzx/cs198-blockchain-for-developers/README.md

-# UC Berkeley - CS198 Blockchain for Developers project repository
+# UC Berkeley - CS198 Blockchain for Developers Project Repository

 This course was taken in the semester of Spring 2018